SIZE:

-Sexual maturity approximately 2 to 3 years for males, and 3 to 4 years for females.
+Sexual maturity reached after approximately two to three years for males and three to four years for females.

 The Greenland cockle has a thin, round shell with fine radial ribs.
 Viewed from the side, it is shaped like a heart.
 The two shell valves are almost identical in size and shape.
-Its color is creamy white, with shades of olive and reddish-brown, and its interior is off-white.
+Its colour is creamy white with shades of olive and reddish brown; its interior is off-white.

-The Greenland cockle buries itself in soft bottoms of sand or mud.
+The Greenland cockle buries itself in soft sea bottoms of sand or mud.

 PREYS: